 Title I services are supplemental in terms of greater instructional intensity and opportunity to learn.

-The Mandan Public Schools provides a pullout, in-class and extended year programs.
+The Mandan Public Schools provides pullout, in-class, and extended year programs.
 These methods are chosen by the principal and Title I Staff.
 Each school chooses what method they feel will be most effective for their students.

 Annual Review Meeting

-Roosevelt Elementary School required to hold an annual review meeting to review all the components of our Title I program such as the student selection process, professional development, the parent involvement policy, the compact, classroom teacher communication, assessment methods, service methods, curriculum, and any other items important to the operation of our Title I programs.
-This meeting will be conducted in the spring of the year and you will be notified when this will take place.Compact for Learning
+Roosevelt Elementary School is required to hold an annual review meeting to review all the components of our Title I program such as the student selection process, professional development, the parent involvement policy, the compact, classroom teacher communication, assessment methods, service methods, curriculum, and any other items important to the operation of our Title I programs.
+This meeting is conducted in the spring of each school year.Compact for Learning

 Roosevelt Elementary School must develop a written school-parent compact jointly with parents for children participating in Title I activities, services and programs.
 These compacts have outlined how parents, the school staff and students will share the responsibility for improved student academic achievement and also build a school-parent partnership.View School Compact Form